Baseball333/Types-Operators-and-Expressions/README.md

 In computer science a floating point is the representation of real-numbers as an approximation between range and precision, whereas a data type is an attribute of data which the machine receives as a manipulation of the programmer.

+Fifth Commit:
+In computer programming a constant is a fundamental data type which cannot be altered during normal execution.
+I will expand on this in a future commit.